raxIsBlur/Problems101/README.md

 # Projects101
-Random code and learn projects
+Random code and learn projects.
+More to come soon!